The federal government has issued rules that will soon affect software producers. Here’s the short version:

 Exception—valid third party assessments.
 Helpfully—especially where products incorporate open source software—a third-party assessment is acceptable instead of self-attestation, if provided by either a certified FedRAMP Third Party Assessor Organization (3PAO) or one approved by the agency, if the 3PAO uses the NIST Guidance as the assessment baseline.

-Therefore, an organization that relies on automated, data-powered Compliance is better equipped to make an attestation and provide artifacts.
-Automated Compliance that provides a constant stream of reliable, real-time data allows faster identification of vulnerabilities, thereby ensuring a more secure software development environment.
+Therefore, an organization that relies on a data infrastructure based Compliance automation solution is better equipped to make an attestation and provide artifacts.
+Automated Compliance that provides a scalable constant stream of actionable, real-time data allows faster identification of vulnerabilities, thereby ensuring a more secure software development environment.
 In addition, such a Compliance system generates credible, trustworthy artifacts to show how software that is part of its product is protected.
 A judgment call can’t serve as evidence of a secure environment, and a screenshot is easily manipulated.
 But because an automated system of Compliance is designed to generate artifacts for use as reliable evidence in audits, that same system can yield reliable artifacts that evidence secure software development practices.

 Some key deadlines under the White House Memo: